spacedriveapp/spacedrive/docs/developers/architecture/encryption.md

 The headers have support for lots of associated information.
 We can optionally store metadata and preview media within the header, and allow them to be accessible instantly.

 Using multiple keyslots also allows us to support more than one key for decrypting a file, and you can change them too!

+These structures will likely change multiple times before we officially set them in stone.
+Things like metadata/preview media length encryption are planned, as well as other header objects entirely.

 The current header structure is as follows: